-I fight for the electric body!
 Ground mobile robots on today's and tomorrow's battlefield.
-US Technology Overview
+Overview of US engineering

-Everyone is talking about combat robots.
-From Hollywood blockbusters to the battlefields of Iraq and Afghanistan, robots are a hot topic of discussion and an increasingly expensive part of the military budgets of the armed forces around the world.
+Everyone is talking about fighting robots.
+From Hollywood blockbusters to the battlefields of Iraq and Afghanistan, robots are a hot topic and an increasingly expensive part of the military budgets of militaries around the world.
 But what can you really expect from them?
 But more importantly, what would we like them to do?

 On the pages of science fiction books, robots often appear as forerunners of the future.
 In 1962, Ray Bradbury wrote a story titled “Electric Body Sing!”.
 In his story, a widow with three children chooses a nanny for her children.
 The “grandmother” robot is soon gaining the favor of two younger children, but it only causes offense to the younger girl named Agatha.
 “Grandma” tries to establish herself before Agatha, she demonstrates an act of selflessness, risking her life for Agatha, thereby showing that she can be more humane than most people.
 "Grandma" Ray Bradbury shows robots as the heirs of the best sides of humanity.
 Today, robots are vital, they help soldiers survive on the battlefields, changing the way war is conducted.
 Today, paraphrasing Bradbury, one can say: “I am fighting for an electrical body.”